 When an Association requires a horse to be declared by a stated time, failure to declare by that time shall be considered a withdrawal from the event.

-After declaration to start has been made no horse shall be scratched except by permission of the Judges.
+After declaration to start has been made, no horse shall be scratched except by permission of the Judges.
 A suspension may be imposed for scratching a horse without permission, the penalty to apply to both the horse and the licensee who violates the regulation.

 Section 31.
 Coupled Entries

 The Presiding Judge shall be responsible for coupling horses.
 In addition to the foregoing, horses separately owned or trained may be coupled as an entry where it is necessary to do so to protect the public interest for the purpose of pari-mutuel wagering only.
-However, where this is done entries may not be rejected.
+However, where this is done, entries may not be rejected.

 Nothing in this rule shall preclude a licensed pari-mutuel track from limiting an owner or trainer to one starter in any single overnight race.